domsson/nuru/README.md

 # nuru

-nuru is a file format specification for terminal drawings using Unicode characters and, optionally, colors via ANSI escape sequences or RGB.
+nuru is a file format specification for terminal drawings using ASCII or Unicode characters and, optionally, colors via ANSI escape sequences or RGB.
+It can therefore handle a multitude of ANSI and ASCII art.

-nuru uses two files, an image file and an (optional) glyph palette file.
+nuru uses two types of files, image files and optional palette files.
+Palette files can contain either glyphs (characters) or colors.
+This enables the emulation of code pages and allows for color palette swapping.

+Images can further contain meta data for each cell.
+This makes the format suitable for use in a variety of projects, including games.

 This repository contains the file format descriptions and a header-only C file providing data structures and functions for handling nuru files.

 A work-in-progress nuru image web editor is also available:
 [nuru-web](https://github.com/domsson/nuru-web/)

 ## Status

 This is still a work in progress.
 Once the formats are final for their initial version (1), I'll update this space to let you know.
-Most likely, the NUI format is final, but I'm still undecided on the NUP header format.

 ## Files